 The electricity sector has undergone a series of important regulatory changes in recent years, both in Spain and in other countries around the world.
 These changes have given rise to the creation of organized electricity markets (generation and commercialization) and the need to design or adapt the regulations pertaining to these and other businesses (such as transportation and distribution) to the new challenges they have set themselves.
-Furthermore, the electricity sector is undergoing significant technological changes (increasing penetration of renewable energy sources, active management of demand, development of intelligent networks, etc.) and it is without doubt one of the main sectors within the global energy landscape.
+Furthermore, the electricity sector is undergoing significant technological changes (increasing penetration of renewable energy sources, active management of demand, development of intelligent networks, etc.) and it is, without doubt, one of the main sectors within the global energy landscape.

 In order to tackle these changes, the main focus is on the need to update training for professionals working this sector and recent graduates who wish to enter it.

 The Official Master's Degree in Electric Power Industry introduces students to the technical and economic aspects of this new sector over a one year period.
 Primarily based on basic engineering training, but also designed for students from other disciplines who are prepared to make an additional effort, Master's Degree students will gain in-depth knowledge of the economic, regulatory and technological foundations of new business areas as they are applied in companies and organizations in the sector.
-They will acquire direct experience of its application through one-to-one supervised work (the Master Project) in one of the organisations, companies or at the Institute for Research in Technology of our University.
+They will acquire direct experience of its application through one-to-one supervised work (the Master Project) in one of the organizations, companies or at the Institute for Research in Technology of our University.

 The Master's Degree in the Electric Power Industry consists of 60 ECTS.
 Therefore, it can be completed in one academic year.
 However, under the mode of the Master in Economics and Management of Network Industries (EMIN), the duration of the entire program is two years (120 ECTS).

 In short, the creation of this official university degree has been based on the social interest, high demand from national and international students and professional scope.

 Who this degree aimed at